jjjdev/cc-http-server-rust/README.md

-# cc-http-server-rust
+# http-server-rust
-http server from scratch - code crafters
+http server from scratch in rust